saithepaithewhyyy/opening-analysis/README.md

 ### Build and Run:-

-It's quite simple, but here are the steps to build an run both components:- For your safety and sanity, consider using a venv; keeps things clean even though the code is a dumpster pile.
+It's quite simple, but here are the steps to build and run both components:- For your safety and sanity, consider using a venv; it keeps things clean even though the code is a dumpster pile.

 The opening classifier library can be built via `pip install .` in opening_classifier. `demo.py` gives a rundown on how things work.
-The demo file will run the indexing at a default depth of 3 plies and classifies some randomly chose opening positions.
-It also creates a `index.bin` file at root which can be used for further runs.
+The demo file will run the indexing at a default depth of 3 plies and classify some randomly chosen opening positions.
+It also creates an `index.bin` file at root, which can be used for further runs.

 For `board_learn`, the `train.py` file takes care of data loading (from the `index.bin` file) as well as the training. `inference.py` runs the model against a random opening position for a sanity check.